 “Hydrogen is the most significant element to life itself,” Mentore says.
 “Hydrogen has multiple cellular protective properties in the human body and has the ability to upregulate virtually all metabolic processes.”

 Even astronauts may soon be leaving their sugary Tang at home and flying with H2.
-According to LeBaron, NASA is “very interested” in looking at hydrogen to help protect astronauts during space travel to help mitigate the toxic effects of radiation.
+According to LeBaron, NASA is “very interested” in looking at a hydrogen to help protect astronauts during space travel to help mitigate the toxic effects of radiation.

 LeBaron believes H2 may also benefit pilots and even passengers who fly frequently.